santiago1234/projestruc/README.md

 **src ->** Scripts, where you put your script files, this may include python, R, bash, etc.

 **runall.py ->** The driver script that carries out the entire experiment automatically.
-For this I use [luigi python](https://github.com/spotify/luigi) but there are many more option available [ check here](https://github.com/pditommaso/awesome-pipeline).
+For this I use [luigi python](https://github.com/spotify/luigi) but there are many more options available [ check here](https://github.com/pditommaso/awesome-pipeline).

 ## What about the documentation?

+The documentation may be only a simple README file or also it can be a more depth documentation that includes code, for example, a Rmarkdown file.
+By deafault `projectstruc` will create the RADME file.